The Great Antrum: A mysterious tunnel in the crater wall – path to Hades or heating of the emperors?

 Virgil’s Sibylle of Cuma

-In the Aeneid, Virgil’s famous epic, a journey to the underworld is described that may or may not be significant for understanding the antrum tunnel.
-What is certain is that it inspired the discoverer of the tunnel, Paget.
+In Virgil’s famous epic, the Aeneid, a journey to the underworld is described, which may or may not be significant in understanding the Antrum tunnel.
+What is certain is that it inspired the tunnel’s discoverer, Paget.

-Aeneas, legendary progenitor of Rome and son of Venus, was, legend has it, guided on a journey through the land of the dead by Sibylle, the prophetess of Cuma.
-This journey later inspired Dante for his Hell in the Divine Comedy, in which he goes to the underworld guided by Virgil.
+Legend has it that Aeneas, the legendary progenitor of Rome and son of Venus, was guided on a journey through the land of the dead by the prophetess of Cuma, Sibylle.
+This journey later inspired Dante in his description of Hell in the Divine Comedy, in which he too descends to the underworld guided by Virgil.

-Book VI of the Aeneid begins with Aeneas making a journey to the Temple of Apollo in Cuma to question the Sibylle.
-From the temple he descends into the Sibyl’s antrum.
-The Sibyl recommends a journey to the underworld.
-Aeneas then meets the Sibylle on the shore of Lake Averno and, after making sacrifices, they descend into the entrance of a huge cave.
-In the outside world the sun rises, but in hell it is eternal night.
-Aeneas wanders through groves of trees, grassy meadows and valleys.
-All Virgil’s images are of great expanses and vast multitudes of shadows of the dead.
-Aeneas follows the Sibyl across several rivers of hell, crosses the River Styx with Charon the boatman, encounters the three-headed dog Cerberus and finally reaches a fork in the road.
-The right path leads to Elysium, the left down to Hades.
+In Book VI of the Aeneid, Aeneas makes a journey to the Temple of Apollo in Cuma to question the Sibylle.
+From the temple, he descends into the Sibyl’s Antrum.
+The Sibyl recommends a journey to the underworld, and Aeneas meets her on the shore of Lake Averno.
+After making sacrifices, they descend into the entrance of a huge cave.
+In the outside world, the sun rises, but in hell, it is eternal night.
+Aeneas wanders through groves of trees, grassy meadows, and valleys.
+All of Virgil’s images are of vast expanses and vast multitudes of shadows of the dead.
+Aeneas follows the Sibyl across several rivers of hell, crosses the River Styx with Charon the boatman, encounters the three-headed dog Cerberus, and finally reaches a fork in the road.
+The right path leads to Elysium, the left to Hades.
 Aeneas and the Sibyl take the right path to Elysium, where the hero meets the shadow of his father.
 After this encounter, they are faced with two exits, which are also mentioned in Homer’s Odyssey.
 One gate is made of horn, through which the dead send true dreams to the living.
 The other gate is made of ivory.
-Through this one the dead send false dreams.
+Through this one, the dead send false dreams.
 Aeneas’ dead father sends him home through the second gate.

 Paget’s investigation and interpretation

-The discovery of the tunnel at Baia and its excavation were led by the British amateur archaeologist Paget.
-For much of the 1960s, he and his team excavated the tunnels, trying to understand the purpose of such an elaborate underground structure.
+The discovery and excavation of the Baia tunnel were led by the British amateur archaeologist Paget.
+Throughout much of the 1960s, Paget and his team excavated the tunnels, trying to understand the purpose of this elaborate underground structure.

-Paget felt that much of the route matched Virgil’s description of Aeneas’ journey to the underworld.
-The initiate would descend a long tunnel that would eventually drop to the bank of an underground river.
+Paget believed that much of the route matched Virgil’s description of Aeneas’ journey to the underworld.
+The initiate would descend a long tunnel that would eventually lead to the bank of an underground river.
 There, Paget speculated, a small boat would be waiting to take the initiate across the Styx.
-On the other side of the river, the initiate would ascend a winding path to a large room where he would meet with a theatrically depicted shadow of a beloved dead person.
-After the conversation, the initiate would be confronted with two corridors, the left of which descends steeply and the right, the exit, leads gently back to the upper world.
+On the other side of the river, the initiate would ascend a winding path to a large room where he would meet a theatrically depicted shadow of a beloved dead person.
+After the conversation, the initiate would be confronted with two corridors.
+The left one descends steeply, and the right, which leads to the exit, gently leads back to the upper world.
 The Styx may only be crossed once, just as Aeneas crossed it only once.

-It was also speculated that Virgil was referring in his description to a tunnel that existed in reality.
-The Greek-influenced area around Naples still celebrated the secret Eleusian cults at that time, and in all probability in their Orpheus-inspired form of Orphism.
-Orpheus was not only the gifted singer he is mostly known as today, he was also a Dionysus priest.
+It has also been speculated that Virgil was referring to a tunnel that existed in reality in his description.
+The area around Naples, which was heavily influenced by Greek culture, still celebrated the secret Eleusian cults at that time, and in all probability, in their Orpheus-inspired form of Orphism.
+Orpheus was not only the gifted singer he is mostly known as today, but he was also a Dionysus priest.
 Even today, the panther of the god Dionysus can be found depicted on the Greek tombs of Naples.
 The cult celebrated the descent of the goddess Demeter into Hades to find her daughter Persephone and her child Dionysus.
-Drugs, vapours and underground rites probably played a role in these cults.
+Drugs, vapors, and underground rites probably played a role in these cults.

 The tunnel in Baia – heating or ritual catabasis?

-Yet, there remains the mystery of the massive stone blocks around the entrance to the tunnel.
-The Roman baths were built with brick.
-The temples of nearby Cuma of massive tuff blocks.
-Exactly such as were used at the tunnel in Baia, the ancient Aquae Cumane.
-It cannot therefore be ruled out that the tunnel once served to supply vapours to an Apollo oracle of Sibylle.
-At Delphi, just such a structure has been found.
+Yet, the mystery of the massive stone blocks around the entrance to the tunnel remains.
+The Roman baths were built with brick, while the temples of nearby Cuma were built of massive tuff blocks, which are the same as those used at the tunnel in Baia, the ancient Aquae Cumane.
+Therefore, it cannot be ruled out that the tunnel once served to supply vapours to an Apollo oracle of Sibylle.
+A similar structure has been found at Delphi.
+However, more research is needed to confirm this theory.

 Read more in “The City of Ghosts”.